radumarias/syncoxiders/README.md

 It offers real time sync (from simple Copy One-way to Two-way Sync) all handled in the cloud, without the explicit need of local clients.

 > [!WARNING]
-> For now it's in prototyping phase, it has some or the core components, like encryption and basic Google Drive client and a basic [CLI app](website/pages/poc-demo.md#using-cli).
+> For now it's in PoC phase, it has some or the core components, like encryption, basic Google Drive client and a basic [CLI app](website/pages/poc-demo.md#using-cli).

 It's using [rencfs](https://github.com/radumarias/rencfs) for encryption and [gdrive-rs](https://github.com/radumarias/gdrive-rs) for accesing Google Drive.